malklera/mutual-funds/README.md

 TODO/DONE: Change the way i show my funds.

-TODO: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner
+TODO/DONE: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner

 TODO: Sanitaze user input when dealing with numbers of shares